AndrewAllan304/project-TeamHull/proposal/proposal.md

 the way these issues develop as high schoolers complete each grade level.
 Furthermore, to see the breakdown on who is affected more, sex, race, and grade will be used in comparison.
-This will help us see if there are any trends, such as more people starting to abuse substances as the approach grade x, or if male or female high school children are more prone to having behavioral issues with weight and dietary health.
+This will help us see if there are a)ny trends, such as more people starting to abuse substances as the approach grade x, or if male or female high school children are more prone to having behavioral issues with weight and dietary health.